Your Guide to COVID-19 & Respiratory Illnesses

 - Nausea or vomiting

-- Your other symptoms are mild and improving.
+- Your symptoms are improving overall, and

 If you are unable to work due to illness, please notify your supervisor as soon as possible.
 You may also coordinate with your supervisor to arrange remote work, if appropriate for your job duties.